hyoklee/kumuless/README.md

 # KUMULESS

 This is a pilot project that deploys CUMULUS functionalities using Kubeless Framework.

+## Deploy

+kumuless deploy

+## Clean up

+kumuless delete